 Plural Usage

 When more than one trigger is involved, always use stimuli.
 For example: “The brain reacts to multiple stimuli like sound, texture, and smell.”
-The subject and verb stay in plural form.
+The subject and verb stay in Multiple form.

 In research and academic writing, stimuli is common.
 Learning how to use stimuli in a sentence makes your English stronger and your writing more precise.